DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - Specialises in stealth and adaptability.

 Passive abilities:
-- Gain one card draw.
-- Gain an instant Epsilon transition the first time you would collide with the enemy Spell Pointer.
+- Gain an instant Epsilon transition the first time you would collide with the enemy Spell Pointer each combat.
 - Disarm the first Hazard tile encountered each combat.
+- Lose an additional Health every time you take damage.
+- Whenever you would lose less than 4 Health, lose 4 Health instead.

 Special ability:
-- Once per turn, you may choose to Accumulate an additional Mana, skipping an intermediate tile.
+- Once per combat, reroll all enemy Intentions.